indradb/indradb/README.md

  If the sled directory does not exist, it will be created.

-**NOTE:** The sled datastore is not production-ready yet.
-Sled itself is pre-1.0, and makes no guarantees about on-disk format stability.
+**NOTE:** The sled datastore is not production-ready yet. sled itself is pre-1.0, and makes no guarantees about on-disk format stability.
 Upgrading IndraDB may require you to [manually migrate the sled datastore.](https://docs.rs/sled/0.34.6/sled/struct.Db.html#method.export) Additionally, there is a [standing issue](https://github.com/indradb/indradb/issues/98) that prevents the sled datastore from having the same level of safety as the RocksDB datastore.

 ## Install from source